Activities and Accomplishments

 We hold workshops and trainings on recovery and peer support.

-We compile information about Certified Peer Specialist training and Certified Peer Specialist Supervisor training.
-We help individuals locate these trainings and give information about ways to pay for training.
+We compile information about Certified Peer Specialist, Certified Peer Specialist Supervisor, Certified Recovery Specialist, and many other trainings.
+We help individuals locate these trainings and give information about ways to pay for trainings.

 - 2018: Created and piloted an Ethics training based on the new Code of Ethical Conduct for Pennsylvania Certified Peer Specialists.